What type of property ownership exists in Fiji?

 What emergency services exist?

-LBRMCL will install and operate a Tsunami warning system.
-Fire control apparatus will also be owned and operated by both The Six Senses Fiji and LBRMCL.
+The Body Corporate has installed and operates a Tsunami warning system.
+Fire control apparatus is also owned and operated by both The Six Senses Fiji and the Body Corporate.
 Helicopter evacuation can be organized to a private hospital in Lautoka or Suva in the case of medical emergencies.

 Do I have a say in management of LBRMCL or the Island Grace?

-The Six Senses Fiji and LBRMCL value your feedback and will want to know if you have suggestions to make the resort more advantageous for everyone.
+The Six Senses Fiji and the Body Corporate value your feedback and will want to know if you have suggestions to make the resort more advantageous for everyone.

 Can I rent out my villa?

 You can choose to either keep your property for personal use only or make it available for the resort rental pool.
-A Rental Management Agreement will be entered with the LBRMCL and operated by the Six Senses Fiji.
+A Rental Management Agreement will be entered with the Liku Bay Resort Management Company Limited (LBRMCL) and operated by the Six Senses Fiji.
 All rental income has to be through the Six Senses Fiji.
 Prices for each villa will be set by the Six Senses Fiji and the property must meet standards set by Rental Management Agreement.
+Note that LBRMCL is the entity that appoints the resort operator at Vunabaka.

 Do I need government approval?